-The GODC logo is always placed at the top left, aligning the text of the logo with the margin (Figure 1 and Figure 2).
-Both versions of the logo are available on the dedicated website.
+The MCRD logo is always placed at the top left, aligning the text of the logo with the margin (Figure 1 and Figure 2).
+Both versions of the logo are available on the dedicated website (the Slovenian version of the logo on the Slovenian website only).

 In addition to the requirements, the beneficiaries' logo may be used in the project materials.
 The creation of a project logo is acceptable only in the case of exceptions defined in the Communication and Design Manual and upon prior approval from the Programme Operator.
-When using mandatory logos in combination with other logos, the level of co-financing shall be clearly distinguished from those of the institutions involved in the implementation of the project: Additional logos shall be placed under the logos of the GODC and the corresponding financial mechanism (Figure 1 and Figure 2).
+When using mandatory logos in combination with other logos, the level of co-financing shall be clearly distinguished from those of the institutions involved in the implementation of the project: Additional logos shall be placed under the logos of the MCRD and the corresponding financial mechanism (Figure 1 and Figure 2).
 The logos must be displayed on the first page of the material or in an equally prominent position.
 The logos must be balanced in size.
-The logo typography is horizontally aligned above and vertically central (Figures 1 and Figure 2).
+The logo typography is horizontally aligned below and vertically central (Figures 1 and Figure 2).